CWKSC/mynote/Database/README.md

 ## Define key constraints by Functional Dependency
 Set of attribute {A1, A2, ..., An}

 Superkey definition: attributes functionally determine all other attributes of relation

-Minimal: No proper subset functionally determine all other attributes of relation Then it is candidate key
+Minimal: No proper subset functionally determine all other attributes of relation

+Then it is candidate key

 ## Properties of Functional Dependency
 If X -> Y, then Y not -> X

 If X -> Y, then XZ -> Y

-trivial: A -> A,  AB -> A  always true
+Trivial: A -> A,  AB -> A  always true

 ## Inference Rule for Functional Dependency
 Armstrong's inferemce rules: